YTLogos/Bna_GWAS_Cloud/text/introduction.md

 ### 1.1 phenotype data

+> **Noted: Your Samples Uploaded MUST Be The 297 Core Collection Samples Used Here !
+So If Some Samples Are Not In Your LIST, You Need Add Them In Your List, And Set The Value NA.
+If Some Samples In Your List Are Not In The 297 Core Collection Samples Here, JUST REMOVE THEM!**

 You just need upload your phenotype data to run GWAS.
-Here we just use the `297` core collection gerplasm which represent the most of genetic resources of 1000 *B. napus* gerplasm accessions. an example of the expected input data format is present as below:
+Here we just use the `297` core collection gerplasm which represent the most of genetic resources of 1000 ***B. napus*** gerplasm accessions. an example of the expected input data format is present as below:

 <style>
 table th:first-of-type {